 At first, Bitcoin seemed to provide the best solution to everyone who wanted to bypass the regulatory eye – cybercriminals, the ones that do money laundering, and the ones funding terrorist attacks.
 However, it turned out that it was almost as easy as ABS to track transactions through Bitcoin, which is why criminals started looking for a decent alternative – privacy coins.

-Nowadays, when more and more countries are accepting Bitcoin as a payment option, it is essential to regulate the field, which was the topic largely discussed on the largest Bitcoin conference in history.
+Nowadays, when financial times are such that more and more countries are accepting Bitcoin as a payment option, it is essential to regulate the field, which was the topic largely discussed on the largest Bitcoin conference in history.
 From this point of view, it is hard to imagine that Monero and regulation would ever be mentioned in the same breath, and here’s why.

-Monero is the most popular privacy coin that enabled hiding sender/receiver details, as well as the number of coins transferred – exactly what criminals needed.
-Bitcoin transfers are public and visible and transferring funds to crypto exchange is simply not possible without KYC – “Know Your Customer”, the process of customer’s identity verification that is used as a hedge against corruption, fraud, terrorist financing, and most often, money laundering.
+Monero emerges as crypto that is the most popular privacy coin that enabled hiding sender/receiver details, as well as the number of coins transferred – exactly what criminals and ransomware gangs needed, as they can remain anonymous.
+Bitcoin transfers are public and Bitcoin leaves a visible trail, so transferring funds to crypto exchange is simply not possible without KYC – “Know Your Customer”, the process of customer’s identity verification that is used as a hedge against corruption, fraud, terrorist financing, and most often, money laundering.
+A public ledger helps with this.

 For instance, Coinbase, a reputable crypto exchange, uses KYC verification, which is also why they haven’t listed Monero.
 Binance, Kucoin, and Gate.io are among a few exchanges that have listed this privacy coin, although most exchanges have de-listed it for its illegal associations.

 This, at the same time, poses one of the biggest limitations for Monero.
-It is not as liquid as other cryptos since it can’t be traded on not that many platforms, which makes it trickier for criminals to get paid.
+It is not as liquid as other cryptos since it can’t be traded on not that many platforms, which makes it trickier for criminals to get paid than if they used other coins.
 It is also a bit hard for corporations to get a hold of this crypto, while exchanges listing it can risk losing their license.

 Speaking of crypto exchanges, do you know what is the cheapest way to invest in Bitcoin or any other cryptocurrency, including Monero?
 Exactly, the choice of the trading platform matters a lot.
 Some people trade Monero on the above-mentioned exchanges just because it has decent price volatility.
 In the past 24 hours, the coin went from $123,31 to almost $130.
 A couple of days ago, it was trading at $118, which makes it clear that not all Monero holders use it for criminal activities but some of them do it just for profit.